yufeng0420/driva-test/README.md

 ### Backend
 Please save the user information in the quotes table.
 From the table structure, you can see that not all the fields from step1 and step2 represented directly as columns.
-You are wellcome to add more columns, or save the rest as JSON in quote_data field.
+You are welcome to add more columns, or save the rest as JSON in quote_data field.

 ### Notes
-You can use any UI framework you like, or just clean CSS, this is not a UI/UX/CSS test, so better to focus on the core requirements, validation, and data.
+You can use any UI framework you like, or just clean CSS, **this is not a UI/UX/CSS test**, so better to focus on the core requirements, validation, and data.

 ## Getting Started
 We have provided a bit of boilerplate code that you can use to get started.
 You are **not** required to use this boilerplate, so feel free to throw it all away and start fresh if you prefer.